azharbaig171/bapcsredditbot/README.md

 ## Goals

 One of my favorite pastimes is to window shop PC parts online, and /r/buildapcsales is my main destination.
 Occasionally, there are really good deals posted that I end up missing from quickly going out of stock for being too good, and I wanted to catch them more often.
-I also wanted to pick up both Python and working with a new API.
+I also wanted to pick up both Python and working with a social media API.

 My goal with this bot is to ping a message to my Reddit account when certain deals are found in the new section of the subreddit.
 The bot is designed to continuously run on a server.
 In my case, I am using Cron on Ubuntu 18.04 on a Firefly ROC-RK3328-CC development board.